TincanPipPip/Syd/Workflow.md

 	- When pushing form local to 'Dev' env, `git pull` and import config **first** to check for other changes/conflicts
 	- Once pushed, always import config on 'Dev' immediately

+3.1.
+Client feedback/signoff
+	- Once internally tested & signed off on 'Dev' env, merge feature branch to `test` branch and deploy to 'Stage' env
+	- Update JIRA ticket with correct 'Stage' urls and assign to PM/Client

-4. Promoting new work to Production
+3.2.
+Promoting new work to Production
 	-	Once new work is signed off for production, merge feature branch to 'dev' branch, set 'Dev' env to run from 'dev' branch, check thoroughly
 	-	Once happy, merge 'dev' to 'master' branch
 	-	Clone DB from 'Prod' to 'Stage' env